clulab/eidos/README.md

 ## How to use it

-The eidos system is designed to be used in several ways:
+The Eidos system is designed to be used in several ways:

 ### Using the scala API

+The scala API can produce three distinct output formats:
+- a pretty display
+- a JSON-LD export of the causal graph extracted from the text
+- a JSON serialization (in case you want to later load all of the mentions, including mentions that are not part of the causal graph)

 (see [`src/main/scala/agro/demo/examples/ExtractFromText.scala`](https://github.com/clulab/eidos/blob/master/src/main/scala/agro/demo/examples/ExtractFromText.scala) for a complete running example)

+#### To produce a pretty display of the extracted mentions

 ```scala
 import org.clulab.wm.EidosSystem